citation-style-language/documentation/specification.rst

     Use ``part-title`` for the title of the part, if any

 printing
-    Printing number of the item
+    Printing number of the item or container holding the item

+section
+    Section of the item or container holding the item (e.g. "§2.0.1" for a law; "politics" for a newspaper article)

 supplement
-    (Container) supplement number holding the item (e.g. for secondary legal items that are regularly updated between editions)
+    Supplement number of the item or container holding the item (e.g. for secondary legal items that are regularly updated between editions)

+version
+    Version of the item (e.g. "2.0.9" for a software program)

 volume
-    (Container) volume number holding the item (e.g. "2" when citing a chapter from volume 2 of a book);
+    Volume number of the item (e.g. "2" when citing volume 2 of a book) or the container holding the item (e.g. "2" when citing a chapter from volume 2 of a book);
     Use ``volume-title`` for the title of the volume, if any

 Date Variables